Sergeant, U.S. Army

 Derrick’s was sentenced to life in prison.
 His conviction was final.
 All his appeals had been exhausted.

 However, United American Patriots (UAP) agreed to support Derrick and a different attorney, Colby Volkey, to take on Derrick's case to continue to fight for justice.

 In April, 2018, with UAP's support, Mr. Vokey presented Derrick's case at a Clemency Board Hearing.
 As a result, we were able to get Derrick's life sentence reduced to 20-years, after demonstrating that, even if the jury refused to acknowledge Derricks actions were in self-defense, Derrick should have been convicted of manslaughter not "premeditated murder".

 In February, 2019, again, with the support of UAP, Mr. Vokey presented Derrick's case - this time at a Parole Board Hearing.

 There was strong unified, apolitical, bipartisan support at Derrick's Parole Board Hearing.
 UAP's CEO, LtCol David "Bull" Gurfein represented UAP and testified alongside Congressmen Louis Gomert (R) and Elijah Commings' (D) Chief of Staff along with Derrick's Mother, Renee Meyers.

-On March 20, 2019, Derrick was notified fo the results of the parole hearing - Derrick will be released on Parole May 20, 2019.
+On March 20, 2019, Derrick was notified fo the results of the parole hearing - Derrick was released on Parole on May 20, 2019.

-United American Patriots (UAP) will keep fighting to clear Derricks name an to have this unjust conviction removed.
+United American Patriots (UAP) will keep fighting to clear Derrick's name and to have this unjust conviction removed.